-The “Church in Society: A Lutheran Perspective” social statement expresses the teaching of the ELCA on the church's relation to society and its public presence and responsibilities.
-The “witness of the church in society flows from its identity as a community that lives from and for the Gospel.”
-It is a witness in which faith is active in a love that calls for justice in relationships and structures of society.
-It states convictions regarding the church's responsibility in society, the baptismal vocation of individual Christians, and the church as a community of moral deliberation.
-It also describes our commitments that flow from these convictions and guide and influence daily Christian life, deliberation on social questions and the church's witness as an institution.
+Church in Society: A Lutheran Perspective articulates the teaching of the ELCA on the church's relation to society and its public presence and responsibilities.
+The statement begins with the claim that the witness of the church in society flows from its identity as a community that lives from and for the gospel.
+It sets forth the basic affirmations that structure how faith is active in a love that calls for justice in relationships and structures of society.
+The statement also identifies as basic commitments the church's institutional witness in society, the baptismal vocation of individual Christians, and the church as a community of moral deliberation.
+This documents was the first social statement, adopted by the ELCA in 1991.

 Follow these links to find resources for understanding this social statement: